<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 AdobeStock_270049241

 AdobeStock_208489450Given that the hybrid office is people-centric, the transition should involve the participation of employees throughout the space planning process.
 After all, the employees are the ones who will need to work and thrive in the new workplace.
-Change management goes hand in hand with design and will serve to promote an informed design solution.
+Change management goes hand in hand with design and will promote an informed design solution.

 The role of change management is to help facilitate communication with all stakeholders and to draw out resistance so that issues can be resolved at the beginning of the space planning process, thereby avoiding costly mid-design changes.
 Change management principles can also be used to help develop a communication plan and to identify training needs.

 The space transition team may engage the workforce using a combination of surveys, focus groups, interviews, small group meetings, charrettes, and/or space planning workshops.
-Participation in the space transition process can help employees adapt to and embrace the change.
+Participation in the space transition can help employees adapt to and embrace the change.

 STEP 2.
 UNDERGO DISCOVERY PROCESS